magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uielement_concept.md

 - The `initLinks()` method implements component communication by using the [`links.js`]({{site.mage2100url}}app/code/Magento/Ui/view/base/web/js/lib/core/element/links.js).
 The `initLinks()` method creates an interface to set it.

-- The `initObservable` method allows you to declare observable variables within the same instance.
-There are many ways to declare an observable variable; for details refer to  "How to work with observable variable."
-(Add link)
+- The `initObservable()` method allows you to declare observable variables within the same instance.
+-
 As an example:

 {%highlight js%}